PetSafe Easy Walk Harness

 A simple step-in harness is sufficient.
 Focus on comfort over pull control.

-Lower-energy breeds like the Bulldog spend more time resting than playing, which shifts your priorities when choosing dog harnesses.
+Lower-energy breeds like the Bulldog spend more time resting than playing, which shifts your priorities.
 Comfort and quality become more important than extreme durability.
-That said, "low energy" does not mean "no energy" -- your Bulldog still has active moments and deserves products that are well-made and safe.
+That said, "low energy" doesn't mean "no energy" -- your Bulldog still has active moments and deserves products that are well-made and safe.

 Health Concerns That Affect Dog Harness Choice

 The Bulldog is predisposed to certain health conditions that should directly influence your dog harnesses choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Breathing Issues: